 Cholera is not regularly found in Australia.
-There have been a small number of cases reported in Australia over the past few years, however they were either contracted overseas or from eating raw imported fish (whitebait ).2
+There have been a very small number of cases reported in Australia over the past few years, however they were mostly contracted overseas.

-In most cases (up to 75% of reported cases), people infected with cholera show no signs of symptoms of the disease, but the person does remain potentially infectious to others.4 Common symptoms include watery diarrhoea and vomiting.
-Although cholera is easily treated, if symptoms are ignored and left untreated then it can be fatal in a matter of hours, even in people who were otherwise healthy.2,4
+In most cases (up to 75% of reported cases), people infected with cholera show no signs of symptoms of the disease, but the person does remain potentially infectious to others.
+Common symptoms include watery diarrhoea and vomiting.
+Although cholera is easily treated, if symptoms are ignored and left untreated then it can be fatal in a matter of hours, even in people who were otherwise healthy.

 Reported cases of cholera are usually linked to a recent history of travel to a cholera-endemic area.
-Vaccination is recommended for some people, in particular travellers at increased risk of acquiring diarrhoeal disease.2
+Vaccination is recommended for some people, in particular travellers at increased risk of acquiring diarrhoeal disease.

 For further information on cholera and its prevention, speak with your healthcare professional.

 Cholera is an acute (sudden onset) disease with symptoms of severely, watery diarrhoea (“rice-water stools”) and vomiting.
 This causes rapid fluid loss, leading to dehydration – which can be fatal.
 However, some people experience only mild symptoms and some none at all.

 Cholera is caused by the bacterium Vibrio cholerae, which is found in water and soil contaminated with faeces (poo).
 Therefore, cholera is acquired by eating food or drinking fluid that is contaminated with faeces.